pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Verbos Frasais, Auxiliares.md

 EXERCÍCIOS

-Item.
 1. ABAIXO, COMPLETE COM A PARTÍCULA (VERBO AUXILIAR) CORRETA BASEANDO-SE NA PALAVRA GRIFADA EM PARÊNTESES

 a) you have friends in Canada?
 (Você tem amigos no Canadá?)